 var responseString = response;

-The calling code can query the response body and the HTTP status code to confirm the update succeeded.
+The calling code can query the response body and the HTTP status code to confirm that the update succeeded.

 Alternatives for Web Services

-The above examples using WebClient to perform REST operations are perfectly valid, but you can already see there is quite a bit of repetition setting up the HTTP headers and serializing the request body.
+The above examples using WebClient to perform REST operations are perfectly valid, but it’s clear that there is quite a bit of repetition setting up the HTTP headers and serializing the request body.

 Rather than writing this code over and over again, there are a number of components and libraries that provide a higher-level API for accessing web services.